rfelixmg/pytorch.repmet/README.md

 being optimized to account for the changing representations of the training data.

 ## Implementation

+Tested with python 3.6 + pytorch 0.4 + cuda 9.1

 The Magnet Loss function is implemented in `magnet_ops.py`.
 The function `magnet_loss` implements the exact loss function and requires class and cluster labels for each example.
 This formulation allows varying numbers